Averroes Ai Automated Visual inspection software

 Smart cameras integrate image capture, processing, and decision-making in one unit.
 These embedded systems are ideal for simple tasks in space-constrained environments.

-6. AI-Powered Vision Systems
+6. AI-Powered Machine Vision Systems

 Use case: Variable defect detection, pattern recognition, anomaly detection